gregl83/systime/README.md

 systime.start(); // start systime

-// systime will run until the process has exited or the systime.stop() method is called
+// runs until process has exited or systime.stop() method called
 ```

-The above will start systime and console.log when event listeners are triggered.
+The above starts systime and console logs as event listeners are triggered.

 See `./example/events.js` for working example.